puppetlabs/puppetlabs-peadm/REFERENCE.md

 #### Private Plans

-* `peadm::add_compiler`: Add a new compiler to a PE architecture or replace an existing one with new configuration.
 * `peadm::add_replica`: Replace a replica host for a Standard or Large architecture.
 Supported use cases:
 1: The existing replica is broken, we have a fresh new VM we want to provision the replica to.